icervantes/uber-codechallenge-email/README.md

 10. No security mechanism implemented for the client (login).

 # Solution
-The App focuses on back-end and it has a RESTful API to call the service.
+The App focuses on back-end and it has a RESTful API to call the service (Java).
 Reasoning behind your technical choices, including architectural.
 Trade-offs you might have made, anything you left out, or what you might do differently if you were to spend additional time on the project.

 # Design